-We were provided with unofficial RPD arrest data from 2020, which indicated that of the total of 126 arrests made, 4 (3.1%) involved Black Rosendale residents, and 25 (20%) involved Black non-residents.
+We were provided with RPD arrest data from 2020, which indicated that of the total of 126 arrests made, 4 of the arrests (3.1%) involved Black Rosendale residents, and 25 (20%) involved Black non-residents.
 While this may indicate that the percentage of arrests of Black residents is in line with the Town demographics, the rate of non-residents (20%), as well as an overall percentage (23%), remain close to twice the population demographics.
 These numbers also mirror what we see nationally, with Black people representing 26% of all arrests in 2019, about twice the percentage of Black (13.4%) people living in the U.S. at the time.
 For comparison, arrests of White people in 2019 represented 70% of all arrests, which is slightly below the estimated percentage of White people (76.3%) in the United States.
-Again, these types of "mixed results" demonstrate https://www.census.gov/quickfacts/fact/table/US/RHI125219#RHI125218 why no conclusions can or should be drawn from this data and instead only be used to identify questions or issues that warrant additional research.
+Again, these types of "mixed results" demonstrate why no conclusions can or should be drawn from this data and instead only be used to identify questions or issues that warrant additional research.